Matteo Caruso’s journey to a creative career was written in the stars, it seems.

 The only way to prove to yourself that you really know something in-depth is to try to teach it to someone else.
 This is crucial in my job, because 90% of the time we’re learning something new.
 During production the only way to achieve the desired result is to study new strategies and solutions; each show is different from the previous, so to learn and to teach are different sides of the same coin.

 In Artithesi I’ve had the opportunity to teach in a very honest way, trying to share my knowledge with other artists around the world.
 Katana has been the perfect match for this new adventure, because when I started to learn it, finding good content wasn’t so easy.
-So I decided to give back something to the other artists with this Katana course. mainly focused on how lighters perceive Katana compared to other software.
+So I decided to give back something to the other artists with a Katana course, which is mainly focused on how lighters perceive Katana compared to other software.
+See an intro to the Katana course.

 Katana is a really specialized, powerful tool and I find it hard on occasion to use it in production, especially in a country like Italy.
 So I wanted to create a simple, clear path for artists to prepare them for something new, so they can skillup with one of the best software in the industry.